bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

-Re-run the pipeline specifying the configuration file using the `-config`
+Use the `-config` option when running Nextflow to specify the configuration
-option.
+file.

 ```
 nextflow run -config junction_detection.config junction_detection_pipeline/junction_detection.nf